-What is Performance Management Software?
+What Is Performance Management Software?

 Performance management software is a tool that helps companies and managers organise, understand and manage the performance of their team members.
 It can be used as a collaborative tool, allowing line managers, heads of departments and HR professionals to access individuals’ records and set strategic goals.